Delaware C-Corp vs Nigerian Ltd: VC Fundraising Guide

 - Existing shareholders (Nigerian angels, early employees with equity) receive shares in the new holding company

 Post-flip restructuring requires legal counsel in both jurisdictions.
-The Nigerian shareholders are giving up shares in an entity governed by CAMA 2020 in exchange for shares in an entity governed by Delaware law.
-Tax implications arise on both sides.
+Nigerian shareholders are giving up CAMA 2020-governed shares for Delaware-governed ones.
+Tax implications hit both sides.
 Transfer pricing documentation between the two entities becomes mandatory.
-The cost of a post-flip restructuring ranges from $15,000 to $50,000+ in legal fees, depending on complexity and the number of existing shareholders.
+Cost: $15,000 to $50,000+ in legal fees, depending on complexity and the number of existing shareholders.

 Get structural patterns other founders miss